janymuong/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/blog_post.md

 Throughout this process, multiple DNS servers collaborate to resolve the domain name and provide the correct IP address.
 The DNS system is designed to be efficient, reliable, and scalable, ensuring quick and accurate resolution of domain names.

 Overall, DNS simplifies the process of accessing websites by translating easy-to-remember domain names into the numeric IP addresses that computers understand.
 It plays a crucial role in facilitating seamless communication and accessibility on the internet.

 # "

 <br/>

-# Premise
+## Premise

-When you type "`https://www.google.com`" in your browser and press Enter, a series of intricate processes unfold under the hood to deliver the webpage.
+When you type `"https://www.google.com"` in your browser and press `enter` on your keyboard, a series of intricate processes unfold under the hood to deliver the webpage.
 Understanding these processes is crucial for gaining insights into the infrastructure side of web development.
 In this blog post, we will explore the step-by-step journey of a web request, from the initial DNS resolution to the final rendering of the webpage case by case.